CommunityToolkit/WindowsCommunityToolkit/docs/services/Bing.md

 ---
 title: Bing Service
 author: nmetulev
 description: The Bing Service allows you to retrieve Bing results.
-Bing can return web and news results in your language, images, and videos for many countries around the world.
+Bing can return web and news results in your language, images, and videos for many countries/regions around the world.
 keywords: windows 10, uwp, windows community toolkit, uwp community toolkit, uwp toolkit, bing
 dev_langs:
   - csharp